-Executive Chairman's Continued Investment in Dealerships and the Company
+Chairman's Continued Investment in Dealerships and the Company

-GM Canada requires Mr. Pat Priestner, Executive Chairman of the Company, to purchase a 15% equity interest, and have 100% voting control of GM dealerships.
+GM Canada requires Mr. Pat Priestner, Chairman of the Board of Directors of the Company, to purchase a 15% equity interest, and have 100% voting control of GM dealerships.
 Chrysler Canada imposes minimum shareholdings requirements of Mr. Priestner.
+Honda Canada requires Mr. Priestner to maintain 100% voting and equity ownership of Whitby-Oshawa Honda and Southview Acura, which are entities that the Company has advanced debt financing in exchange for a proportionate share of the annual net income.

-As a result, under the Company's current share structure, whereby Mr. Priestner and senior management control less than 51% of the voting securities of the Company, the success and ability of the Company to grow with GM brands and possibly other brands is dependent upon the efforts, abilities, and continued willingness of senior management, and, in particular, Mr. Priestner, to invest personally in such brands.
-In addition to Mr. Priestner's continued willingness to invest personally in such brands, the retention of Mr. Priestner in the Company is critical to our current ability to invest in future GM dealerships and is, in general, another risk factor that could materially impact our results and ability to grow.
+As a result, under the Company's current share structure, whereby Mr. Priestner and senior management control less than 51% of the voting securities of the Company, the success and ability of the Company to grow with certain brands is dependent upon the efforts, abilities, and continued willingness of Mr. Priestner to invest personally in such brands and in partnership with the Company.
+The ability of the Company to invest in additional dealerships of certain brands is, in general, another risk factor that could materially impact our results and ability to grow, which risk could be compounded by the planned retirement of Mr. Priestner from the Board of Directors of the Company in May 2017.
+The Company continues to seek approval from OEMs that have not permitted outright dealership ownership by public companies.